SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 * Multiple **`case`** labels followed by code to be executed, ending with **`break`**.

-## Exam tasks
+## Exam problems

-Now that we have recalled how conditional statements are used and nested into each other to implement more complex conditions and program logic, let's solve a few exam tasks.
+Now that we have recalled how conditional statements are used and nested into each other to implement more complex conditions and program logic, let's solve a few exam problems.

-## Task: On Time for the exam
+## problem: On Time for the exam

 A student must go **to the exam at a certain time** (for example at 9:30am).
 He arrives at the exam hall at a given **hour of arrival** (for example 9:40).
 It is considered that the student has arrived **on time**, if he arrives **at the time when the exam starts or up to half an hour earlier**.
 If the student arrives **more than 30 minutes earlier**, the student **has come too early**.
 If he arrives **after the time when the exam starts**, he is **late**.